tvrzna/emptty/README.md

 `LANG` defines locale for all users.
 Default value is "en_US.UTF-8"

 `DBUS_LAUNCH` Starts "dbus-launch" before desktop command.
 After end of session "dbus-daemon" is interrupted.
 Default value is true.
-If user config is handled as script (does not contain `Exec` option), this config is overriden to false.
+If user config is handled as script (does not contain `Exec` option), this config is overridden to false.

 `ALWAYS_DBUS_LAUNCH` Starts "dbus-launch" before desktop command in any case, `DBUS_LAUNCH` value is ignored.
 It also starts even if `XINITRC_LAUNCH` is set to `true`.
 After end of session "dbus-daemon" is interrupted.
 Default value is false.

 `XINITRC_LAUNCH` Starts Xorg desktop with calling "\~/.xinitrc" script with session exec as argument, if is true, file exists and selected WM/DE is Xorg session, it overrides DBUS_LAUNCH.
-If user config is handled as script (does not contain `Exec` option), this config is overriden to false.
+If user config is handled as script (does not contain `Exec` option), this config is overridden to false.

 `VERTICAL_SELECTION` Prints available WM/DE each on new line instead of printing on single line.